-Also, I’m not covering bagel shops—that too belongs in another category.
+Also, I’m not covering bagel shops – those too belong in another category.

-Finally, all of these places have originated on the UWS.
-I love Shake Shack as much as the next person, but it started in Madison Square Park and so it does not count.
+Finally, all of these places originated on the UWS.
+I love Shake Shack as much as the next person, but it started in Madison Square Park, and so it does not count.
 Now, let’s dig in!

 This shop has been on the corner of 72nd and Broadway since 1973, after Mr. Gray broke from his partnership in Papaya King.
 While the original papaya and hot dog combo was created on the east side, it’s Gray’s that brought the idea big time.